 After you’ve taken a look at the wants and needs for your senior living floor plan, you can take a look at the things you won’t need now that you’ve moved to a community.
 For example, you won’t need to store a lawn mower and other yard tools because you’re moving to a maintenance-free community where all that is taken care of for you.
 You won’t need to haul your treadmill along with you because the community will have a fitness center for residents.
 And you won’t need a restaurant-sized kitchen because you’ll have dining options on campus (in fact, you may never need to prepare meals, cook or clean up ever again).

-“Choosing the right floor plan, whether you’re in Independent Living or Assisted Living, plays an important role in your health and happiness moving forward,” says Jayne.
+“Choosing the right floor plan, whether you’re in Independent Living, Assisted Living or Memory Care, plays an important role in your health and happiness moving forward,” says Jayne.
 “Our Charter Senior Living communities offer a variety of floor plans to help our residents live their best retirement lifestyle possible, and we’re always available to help future residents talk through their options.”

 Your Journey.
 Your Way.

-Charter Senior Living is a caring and compassionate leader within the senior living industry.
-Charter manages 28 senior living communities throughout the U.S., offering Independent Living, Assisted Living and Memory Care services.
-A family-owned business with an executive team with more than 100 combined years in the senior housing industry, Charter Senior Living’s mission is to enhance the human spirit of our residents, families and employees while serving with heart, purpose and courage – and to have fun while serving.
-For more information about Charter Senior Living and its communities, visit www.charterseniorliving.com.
+Based in Naperville, Illinois, Charter Senior Living is a caring and compassionate leader within the senior living industry.
+Whether it’s a new development, expansion, or repositioning of an existing community, Charter specializes in the growth of senior living communities with the depth and breadth of experience to handle the everyday details and nuances of developing, building, and growing occupancy to capacity of a senior living community.
+Charter owns, develops and manages more than 47 senior living communities, offering Independent Living, Assisted Living and Memory Care services.
+A family-owned business with an executive team that has more than 100 combined years of experience in the senior housing industry, Charter Senior Living’s mission is “to enhance the human spirit” of residents, families and employees while serving with heart, purpose and courage – and to have fun while serving.